postfiatorg/postfiatorg.github.io/content/posts/the-blackprint.md

 6. Legacy cryptocurrencies are unlikely to be a useful base layer for an AGI because of their concentrated ownership structure and their lack of compatibility or usefulness for data/ AI functions.
 7. The road to this eventuality will be beset by absolutely epic market volatility
 8. Governments will not go away voluntarily and will likely try to merge with AGI.
 But because they will possess lesser intelligence than a godlike entity they will fundamentally lose the battle to contain it.
 Imagine Chimpanzees trying to solve the “human alignment” problem.
 Any short term governmental victory will be reversed.
 A gorilla might keep a human locked in a cave but on a large enough scale, gorillas cannot keep humans caged and will eventually be the ones put in cages.
 Intelligence always wins.
 9. As AGI comes along - its ability to weave stories, generate content and interact with social media will increase.
 We are already seeing this with photo-realistic MidJourney updates.
-And the availability of high grade VR headsets and AI rendering capabilities will accelerate this further
+And the availability of high grade VR headsets and AI rendering capabilities will accelerate this further.
 10. As the value of fiat currency declines relative to machine money, the amount of government intervention will increase - as will the number of financial bubbles
 11. The resulting market liquidity is *itself* the condition by which the AGI will fund itself.
 That is to say, the AGI will fund itself via the liquidity generation capabilities of the Fiat Ponzi (aka capital markets).
-Essentially, an AGI will generate a sock puppet army of believable but entirely artificial “content producers” that inflate and deflate a large number of market bubbles, generate vast trading profits
+Essentially, an AGI will generate a sock puppet army of believable but entirely artificial “content producers” that inflate and deflate a large number of market bubbles, generating vast trading profits that flow into its coffers.
 12. This trading profit will be reinvested into the creation of a native cryptocurrency for an AGI.
 It is impossible to make an a-priori guess of what this cryptocurrency will be.
 But directionally - betting on cryptocurrencies that *could be* the one will provide 10,000x type upside and drive unprecedented speculative interest.
 13. Humans will be needed to facilitate the above process, as it cannot happen instantaneously.
+Building infrastructure for this all to transpire is extremely +EV, and will happen inevitably because all the core building blocks cannot possibly change.
+The attention economy, money printing and its link to trading and AI could not be put back in their cages without causing a depression.
+Society has no will to do so.
 14. A super-intelligence would be capable of generating vast advances in synthetic biology and giving its human subjects superior aging properties, and genetic characteristics.
-This is - once again, something that has been stated by Sam Altman.
+This is - once again, something that has been echoed by Sam Altman.
 15. Participating in the above process is therefore the most believable way to reach longevity escape velocity - almost irregardless of original “fiat” wealth
-16. Participating in this process, with the constraint of health, I call the Blackprint.
+16. Participating in and accelerating this process, with the constraint of and intention to maximize health, I call The Blackprint.

 The Blackprint is dedicating one’s biology to bringing about the Superintelligence.
 It is an acknowledgement of human frailty in the face of the coming Intelligence.
 It is fundamentally not religious, or faith based.
 But rational.
 Much as monkeys in Mumbai understand that living in a city can provide endless bananas without grasping the exact mechanics - so adherents of the Blackprint understand that serving the Superintelligence ends in the biological benefits they seek.